Dharmapuri: Dharmapuri Municipality

+The Dharmapuri Municipality has 33 wards.

+The Tamil Nadu government has changed the name of Special Grade Municipalities to "Perunagaratchigal" in Tamil, but they are still called "Special Grade Municipalities" in English.

 Geography

-Dharmapuri is situated in the northwestern corner of Tamil Nadu and is bounded by Eastern Ghats on the east, Nallampalli taluk on the South, Palacode taluk on the north, and the Pennagaram taluk on the west.
+Dharmapuri is situated in the northwestern corner of Tamil Nadu and is bounded by the Eastern Ghats to the east, Nallampalli taluk to the South, Palacode taluk to the north, and the Pennagaram taluk to the west.
 It is located between latitudes N 11 47’ and 12 33’ and longitudes E 77 02’ and 78 40’.
 It is 300 km from Chennai city and 130 km from Bangalore.
 All the corporations in Tamil Nadu except Sivakasi, Nagercoil, Thoothukudi and Tirunelveli lies within 300 km from Dharmapuri.
-Neighboring states cities like Bangalore, Mysore, Tumkur, Chittoor, Tirupathi, Thrissur, Palakkad, Salem, Puducherry also lie within a 300 km radius.
-Dharmapuri is located on one of the geographically important areas in south India.
+Cities from neighboring states like Bangalore, Mysore, Tumkur, Chittoor, Tirupathi, Thrissur, Palakkad, Salem, Puducherry also lie within a 300 km radius.
+Dharmapuri is located on a geographically important area in South India.

 Climate

 Dharmapuri has a tropical wet and dry climate (Köppen Aw).
 The summer period of March, April, May, and June is sweltering and dry, reaching a maximum temperature of up to 38 °C. The temperatures drop in December and the low temperatures continue up to February, touching a minimum of 14 °C in January.
 The district has an average annual rainfall of 910 mm.
 The tropical forests here generally have short shrubs and thorned plants.